Can You Get Seasonal Depression in Florida?

 Seasonal depression in Florida doesn't always look like the textbook version.
 You might not feel "sad" in the way you'd expect.
 Instead, you might notice:

-What makes Florida's seasonal patterns tricky is the timing.
-Traditional SAD peaks in January and February.
-But in Southwest Florida, the hardest months for many people are June through September.
-The opposite of what most resources describe.
-So if you're searching for information about seasonal depression and everything you find is about winter darkness and light therapy boxes, it's easy to conclude that what you're experiencing doesn't count.
+The tricky part is the timing.
+Traditional SAD peaks in January and February, but for a lot of people in Southwest Florida the hardest stretch runs June through September — the exact opposite of what most resources describe.
+So when you go looking for answers and everything you find is about winter darkness and light therapy boxes, it's easy to decide your experience doesn't count.
 It does.

 The "Paradise Guilt" Problem